flexera-public/policy_templates/operational/vmware/instance_tag_sync/README.md

 - *vsphere username* - VSphere Username
 - *vsphere password* - VSphere Password
 - *tag category* - VMware Category for Tag Association
+- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

+Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
+When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
+Please leave it blank for *manual* action.
+For example if a user selects the "Synchronize Tags" action while applying the policy, the identified resources tags will be synchronized from CMP to VMWare.

 ### Policy Actions